peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

 * A string representing the value of this object.
 If this value is 0, returns "0".
-If negative, the string will begin with a hyphen/minus ("-").
+If negative, the string will begin with a minus sign ("-", U+002D).
 Depending on the radix, the string will use the basic digits 0 to 9 (U + 0030 to U + 0039) and then the basic letters A to Z (U + 0041 to U + 005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.

 **Throws:**